MahdiarRez/Taskydone/README.md

-▎Taskydone - A Simple To-Do List App
+# Taskydone - A Simple To-Do List App #

 Welcome to Taskydone, a minimalist to-do list application built with vanilla JavaScript and styled using Tailwind CSS.
 This project is designed to help you manage your tasks efficiently while providing a clean and user-friendly interface.